dominodatalab/domino-code-assist-docs/docs/install.md

 <div class="sticky-banner sticky-banner-warning">
-    LCA is automatically installed in Domino version 5.5 and above.
+    Code Assist is automatically installed in Domino version 5.5 and above.
 </div>

 # Installation

 ## Install the Low Code Assistant

-The Low Code Assistant (LCA) can be used with either Python or R.
+The Code Assist can be used with either Python or R.

 There are three distinct approaches to installing the package for either Python or R: